William Hannan (painter)

-William Hannan (1725–1772) was a Scottish draughtsman and decorative painter.
+William Hannan (1725–1772) was a Scottish drawer (artists) and decorative painter.

 Life

 William Hannan, a native of Scotland, was born on 23 June 1725 in Kelso, Roxburghshire, and baptised there on 25 June, the son of George Hannan and Hanna Pringle.
 He first apprenticed to a cabinet-maker, but his master encouraged him to cultivate a talent for drawing.

 He was employed by Lord le Despenser to decorate his house at West Wycombe, Buckinghamshire, where he painted several ceilings, the drawings for which were preserved in the library at Eton College.

 He drew in black chalk and Indian ink four views of the gardens at West Wycombe, which were engraved by William Woollett; two of these drawings later entered the print room at the British Museum.

 Hannan exhibited some drawings with the Incorporated Society of Artists from 1769 to 1772; they were mostly views in the Lakes and Cumberland.

 The art critic Lionel Cust considered Hannan an excellent draughtsman.